MarwanSameh/Egyptoverse-Web-Experimental/README.md

 Egyptoverse is an online, blockchain, web-based, immersive exhibition built for artists and designers.

 ## ⚠ Note
-This version of the application is under development.
+This version of the application is under development, there are some unresolved issues in the vanilla JS version.
 To view the experience in the best form, visit [Egyptoverse on Spline](https://my.spline.design/egyptoverseweb-173f74a9217a09fff1f588d1230f7976/) or explore the [Three JS version](https://github.com/MarwanSameh/Egyptoverse-Three-JS)
 ## 🚩 About the Experimental Version
 Experimental buildable version of Egyptoverse to run on local machines.
 Although very hard to run, potential improvements could yield better results.